Skip to main content

 Justin Herbert Note

 Justin Herbert's 2023 season ended after 13 games due to a broken index finger on his throwing hand.
 Before the injury, he had been providing fantasy managers with low-end QB1 value.
 Herbert's yearly finishes in fantasy points per game among quarterbacks (six starts minimum): QB7, QB2, QB15, QB10.
 It would be nice if Herbert could get back to the production level of his first two years in the league.
 Over the 2020 and 2021 seasons, Herbert averaged 292.2 passing yards, 2.2 TD passes and 23.1 fantasy points per game.
 Over the last two seasons, he's averaged 262.4 passing yards, 1.5 TD passes and 17.7 fantasy points per game.
-With Herbert's exceptional arm talent and rushing upside, there's no reason he can't get back to that early-career level of production.
-Herbert is a solid fantasy option for 2024.
+Herbert has exceptional arm talent and rushing upside, but the Chargers will presumably be run-heavy with new head coach Jim Harbaugh in charge and offensive coordinator Greg Roman calling the plays, potentially capping Herbert's fantasy upside.

 Kirk Cousins Note